Rehabilitation counseling: Education and training

 Accredited rehabilitation counselor education programs typically provide 60 credit hours of academic and field-based clinical training.
 Clinical training consists of at least a semester of practicum and a minimum of 600 hours of supervised internship experience.
 Clinical field experiences are available in a variety of community, state, federal, and private rehabilitation-related programs.

 Professional certification and licensure

+Some states have requirements for licensure, scopes of practice, and other regulations regarding the practice of Rehabilitation Counseling in some settings.
+For example to provide services in a school as a Rehabilitation Counselor in New Mexico, you must have a license from the New Mexico Department of Public Education.

+Some US States and Territories have Licensed Rehabilitation Counselors (LRC), some of which places LRCs at the same level as other licensed social service professionals.
+In other states the CRC qualifies the rehabilitation counselor to obtain the Licensure as a Professional Counselor (LPC).
+Certification is highly desirable to many employers.

 The Commission on Rehabilitation Counselor Certification (CRCC) grants certification to counselors who meet educational requirements and have passed an examination indicating that they possess the competency and skill to become a Certified Rehabilitation Counselor, (CRC in the United States; CCRC in Canada).
 A Master's degree is required to obtain certification.

-Certification as a rehabilitation counselor is not mandated by any state or federal laws, however eligibility to sit for the certification exam is mandated by federal law for those wishing to work for state/federal vocational rehabilitation systems.
-Some states have Licensed Rehabilitation Counselors (LRC), which places LRCs at the same level as other licensed social service professionals.
-In other states the CRC qualifies the rehabilitation counselor to obtain the Licensure as a Professional Counselor (LPC).
-Certification is highly desirable to many employers.
+Credentialling as a Certified Rehabilitation Counselor or eligibility to sit for the certification exam is mandated by federal law for those wishing to work for federal vocational rehabilitation systems at Veteran Affairs.